3JoB/gmake2/README.md

   @echo What's up???
 ```

-Then run `gmake` on the current command line console, you can see the console print
+Then run `gmake2` on the current command line console, you can see the console print

 ```
 Hello World
 ```

-Or execute `gmake mg` to execute the specified command, and the console will print
+Or execute `gmake2 mg` to execute the specified command, and the console will print
 ```
 What's up???
 ```